 After my service, I randomly ran into Behnam again, completely unrelated.
 He was the same guy who had given me the security clearance.
 He thought I was so clueless that I had forgotten who he was.
 Then he said, “You go hiking, right?
 I have a friend who hikes a lot too.
 Want to go together sometime?”
 We went, and it was interesting how that guy tried really hard to enter my life.
 He was a good guy.
 Both of them were genuinely decent people.
 But if these people are the security forces of a country, then we are truly doomed with such a level of IQ!

 Later, they brought someone who told me that I have to help them build a fake website bring down the legitimacy of Kalemeh, which was a reformist news agency.
 What they did not realize was that I myself was/am a reformist.
 I did not tell them, but I played dumb for a few months until they gave up themselves.
 It was fascinating to me that for years afterward, they were seeing me as a national security threat, especially Ghasem, who never listened to any of those things that I was telling him, just because I had revealed to him that I am reformist, and he was seeing us all as the enemies, just because the leader and some stupid guys in Sepah's intelligent were against all reformists.
-Maybe if people in those organizations were more intelligent, things would not have ended the way they did, with people like Ahmadinejad infiltrating the country and dragging it exactly in the direction colonial powers wanted.
-A group hiding behind their "ultra revolutionary" masks, effectively carrying out the goals of America and Israel.
-A group that lies by claiming that being close to Russia automatically makes them anti-Israel; while years before the events of 88, I personally met someone who said he had been trained in Russia to help Ahmadinejad, Reza Pahlavis, and Israel carry out a fake so-called “color revolution,” to eliminate the real patriots and weaken the reformists who care about Iran and democracy.
-Then they could pave the way for the rise of Ahmadinejad, a Zionist under his fake mask.

-One of the interesting things that Ghasem once showed me was a list of women that they provide for those people in high ranks to legally have sex with, for a short period of time, without anyone being aware of it.
+Back to Ghasem; One of the interesting things that Ghasem once showed me was a list of women that they provide for those people in high ranks to legally have sex with, for a short period of time, without anyone being aware of it.
 Underground Islamic brothels, serving those who work as governors, generals, etc. I'm not sure if this was the same as what Ghasemian created earlier or was something else.
 That business is also common among Akhoonds who live in Mashhad, near Emam Reza's shrine.
 I heard it directly from Mr. SaberiFar, mayor of Mashhad, and one of the most powerful people there.

 The official career after military

 After the military, I applied for numerous companies and went to a few interviews.
 Finally, I was accepted for a junior System Administration role at a company named Mobina, where I learned more about Linux, Python, Perl, and a bit of Oracle DB.
-I remember that for a few weeks I had to study from a Oracle DB admin book at their office, so then I could be qualified to join one of their projects.
+I remember that for a few weeks I had to study from an Oracle DB admin book at their office, so then I could be qualified to join one of their projects.

 Later, I studied for LPIC1 and LPIC2 at Sharif University under the guidance of Mr. Hajigholamali, who was one of the bests back then.
 He introduced me to his son, and I was accepted by AHS to join MTN Irancell's project as a Linux admin.
 It was my honor to work with some of the Goolakhs of that field, like Shalchian, Kheirkhahan, and Elmian.
 Even though we are not connected anymore as politics separate us all, but I still respect the knowledge of guys.
-Two of then actually were my teachers back then.
+Two of them actually were my teachers back then.
 Unfortunately, one of them went to the US, another one went to Canada, and the other one went to Germany.
 Such brilliant minds, all ended up working for other those colonial countries; thanks to a stupid person whose opinions were close to Ahmadinejad.

 Later, I worked for MCI, the first mobile operator of Iran.
 And after that, for the local branch of Gemalto, an American/French company, where I had two local managers in Tehran, and one in Dubai.